 So it was that in November 1969 Apollo 12's Pete Conrad and Alan Bean touched down on the lava plains of the Ocean of Storms.
 The samples they collected gave geologists a valuable comparison with Apollo 11's volcanic rocks.
 Conrad and Bean also deployed a nuclear-powered scientific station designed to measure seismic activity and analyze the Moon's environment.
 And, most important for future missions, they touched down within walking distance of the robot Surveyor 3 probe, which had landed on the Moon in 1967.
 With this pinpoint-landing capability, the way was now clear to visit more difficult and more geologically interesting locales.

-Pete Conrad at the Surveyor 3 spacecraft, with the Apollo 12 Lunar Module in the background
+Pete Conrad with Surveyor 3 during Apollo 12

 Apollo 13 astronauts Jim Lovell, Jack Swigert and Fred Haise left Earth in April 1970, bound for the Moon's Fra Mauro highlands in what was to have been Apollo's first true science mission.
 The mission was lost when the command ship was crippled by an explosion 200,000 miles from Earth.
 Using their lunar lander as a lifeboat, and with a heroic effort by mission controllers, the men barely made it back to Earth.